-The TPS54140-Q1, also, discharges the slow start capacitor during overload conditions with an overload recovery circuit.
-The overload recovery circuit will slow start the output from the fault voltage to the nominal regulation voltage once a fault condition is removed.
+The TPS57160-Q1, also, discharges the slow start capacitor during overload conditions with an overload recovery circuit.
+The overload recovery circuit slow starts the output from the fault voltage to the nominal regulation voltage once a fault condition is removed.
 A frequency foldback circuit reduces the switching frequency during startup and overcurrent fault conditions to help control the inductor current.